shershlina/api_final_yatube/README.md

 # api_final
-Final version of the API part for Yatube
+Final version of the API part for Yatube.
 Made a connection between frontend and backend of Yatube

 ### How to launch the project: